matthew-brett/curious-git/curious_intro.rst

 directory, and it does just this; it stores snapshots of the files, so you can go back to them later.

-Now you know that actual fact, you are ready to read :doc:`curious_tale`.
+Now you know that actual fact, you are ready to read :doc:`curious_journey`.

 .. include:: links_names.inc
 .. include:: working/object_names.inc